Penace/Modulist-Monorepo/README.md

-# RealEstateSaaS – Frontend (Vite + Tailwind)
+# Modulist – Frontend (Vite + Tailwind)

 ## Overview

-This is the frontend for the RealEstateSaaS platform – a full-featured real estate listing system with dashboards, admin controls, and modular UI.
+This is the frontend for the Modulist platform – a full-featured real estate listing system with dashboards, admin controls, and modular UI.

 Built for performance, scalability, and developer experience using:
 - Vite for blazing-fast dev & build